MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 # Lab 1 - Exercise 2 - Manage Office 365 Message Encryption

 The first setting Joni Sherman needs to configure and test with her pilot team is the Microsoft 365 built-in Office 365 Message Encryption (OME).
-For this purpose, she will modify the default template and create a new branding template, that will be assigned to one of the pilot users.
+For this purpose, she will modify the default template and create a new branding template, which will be assigned to one of the pilot users.
 The pilot users will then test the OME functionality with their accounts.

 ## Task 1 – Verify Azure RMS functionality

 In this task, you will install the Exchange Online PowerShell module and verify the correct Azure RMS functionality of your tenant in context of Joni Sherman, who was assigned the role of the Compliance Administrator in the last exercise.

-1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.
+1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

 1. Open an elevated PowerShell window by selecting the Windows button with the right mouse button and then select **Windows PowerShell (Admin)**.